-There are other kind of friends, but I won’t elaborate on more.
+There are other kinds of friends, but I won’t elaborate on more.
 But it is good to evaluate why people are your friends.
-Hold them up to a guideline of what you think a good friend should be.
+Hold them up to a guide of what you think a good friend should be.
 If they don’t stand the test, try to figure out the mechanics of the relationship.

 Are you in a relationship where someone makes you feel stupid, incompetent, or worthless?
 You definitely need to get out of this relationship.

 If you have feelings of unworthiness, they should also be examined, especially if you continue to have only friends who “need” you and they are never there to help you when you need help.
 You may be picking the “dregs of the barrel” of friends because you feel you can’t do better.